-Management Issue Objectives and Performance Targets Ssue Objectives and Performance Targets Means of achievement of objectives 8.
-Manage user group leases and licences Core Objectives: GCU (a) (b) / Park (a) (b) Plan of Management Objectives: (i) (ii) (iii) (v) (ix) Performance Targets: • User groups activities occur within the context of site user agreements with Council Council will ensure that use of the site is conducted in accordance with appropriate user agreements Council, in conjunction with respective user groups and relevant legislation, will determine the appropriate user agreements to be used.
-User agreements will include but are not limited to: Sporting and recreational groups, including competition sports, and other as applicable Commercial entities and activities including events, retail and food outlets, and other uses such as electric vehicle changing stations, equipment hire and the like Community groups and related activities, such as the Montague Arts and Craft Society and Narooma Dog Training Club Camping and overnight stays in designated camping areas in support of event activities Regular site users are captured within a user agreement, either with Council or another identified site user under subservient agreements Legislative requirements are met
+Management Objective Performance Targets Actions - means of achieving objectives Manner of assessment of performance 8.
+Manage user group leases and licences User groups activities occur within the context of site user agreements with Council A. Council will ensure that use of the site is conducted in accordance with appropriate user agreements B. Council, in conjunction with respective user groups and relevant legislation, will determine the appropriate user agreements to be used.
+C. User agreements will include but are not limited to: i.
+Sporting and recreational groups, including competition sports, and other as applicable ii.
+Commercial entities and activities including events, retail and food outlets, and other uses such as electric vehicle changing stations, equipment hire and the like iii.
+Community groups and related activities, such as the Montague Arts and Craft Society and Narooma Dog Training Club iv.
+Camping and overnight stays in designated camping areas in support of event activities i.
+Regular site users are captured within a user agreement, either with Council or another identified site user under subservient agreements ii.
+Legislative requirements are met